Coronavirus: Air in the air is filtered, purified and sterile 99.97%

 Air in the aircraft is filtered and sterile 99.97%

 The aircraft system is designed to circulate air, 50% being taken from the outside and 50% being filtered internally.
-In some cases, such as the Boeing 717, the air is taken entirely from the outside and adapted to be breathed in.
+In some cases, such as the Boeing 717, the air is taken entirely from the outside and adapted to be breathed inside.

 A percentage that some companies confirm on board their aircraft amounts to 99,999%, thus stopping small viruses of even 0,01 microns in diameter, while the size of the coronavirus is between 0,08 and 0,16 microns.